On the General Position Number of Mycielskian Graphs: The Mycielskian of trees and graphs with large girth

-We begin with a lower bound on $\gp (\mu(T))$ for trees with NT vertices at distance at least three from each other.
-We will then proceed to prove that this bound is sharp.
+We begin with a lower bound on $\gp (\mathcal{M}(T))$ for trees with support vertices at distance at least three from each other and then proceed to prove that this bound is sharp.